Diego Meléndez de Valdés

-Diego Meléndez de Valdés (died 1506) was a Roman Catholic prelate who served as Bishop of Zamora (1494–1506) and Bishop of Astorga (1493–1494).
+Diego Meléndez de Valdés was a Roman Catholic prelate who served as Bishop of Zamora (1494–1506) and Bishop of Astorga (1493–1494).

 Biography

 In 1493, Diego Meléndez de Valdés was appointed during the papacy of Pope Alexander VI as Bishop of Astorga.
 In 1494, he was appointed during the papacy of Pope Gregory XIII as Bishop of Zamora.
 He served as Bishop of Zamora until his death in 1506.